slott56/slott56.github.io/Pelican/content/blog/2023/03/2023_03_17-edi_message_parsing.rst

 2. Create a generic parser protocol that can extract the segments, loops, and atomic fields from the X12 messages.
 This becomes a superclass feature of all X12 components.

+This should be much simpler than the old version.
+Which was **very** complicated.
 The old release had two levels of interpretation of the X12 content:

 - Generic segments and loops